PlaygroundSessions/php-code-exercise/README.md

 ### Additional Information

-Your MySQL credentials have been randomized.
-Should you want them, they are inside the `.env` file in the root of the `my-exercise` directory.
+Your MySQL credentials have been randomized during the `create-project` process.
+Should you want them, they are inside the `.env` file in the root folder.

 ## Go!